Mossaaba/Golang/ReadMe.md

 Go is widely used for cloud services, web servers, DevOps tools, and distributed systems.

 - **Simple Syntax:** Easy to learn and read.
 - **Fast Compilation:** Quick build times and efficient execution, not like intermdiate java and python
-- **Concurrency:** Built-in support for concurrent programming with goroutines and channels.
+- **Concurrency:** Built-in support for concurrent programming with go routines and channels.
 - **Cross-Platform:** Compiles to multiple operating systems and architectures.
 - **Strong Standard Library:** Comprehensive libraries for networking, web servers, and more.